Mars Reconnaissance Orbiter: Propulsion and attitude control

 The spacecraft uses a 1175 L fuel tank filled with 1187 kg of hydrazine monopropellant.
 Fuel pressure is regulated by adding pressurized helium gas from an external tank.
 Seventy percent of the propellant was used for orbital insertion, and it has enough propellant to keep functioning into the 2030s.

-MRO has twenty rocket engine thrusters on board.
+MRO has 20 rocket engine thrusters on board.
 Six large thrusters each produce 170 N of thrust for a total of 1020 N meant mainly for orbital insertion.
 These thrusters were originally designed for the Mars Surveyor 2001 Lander.
 Six medium thrusters each produce 22 N of thrust for trajectory correction maneuvers and attitude control during orbit insertion.
 Finally, eight small thrusters each produce 0.9 N of thrust for attitude control during normal operations.

 Four reaction wheels are also used for precise attitude control during activities requiring a highly stable platform, such as high-resolution imaging, in which even small motions can cause blurring of the image.
 Each wheel is used for one axis of motion.
-The fourth (skewed) wheel is a backup in case one of the other three wheels fails.
+The fourth wheel is a backup in case one of the other three wheels fails.
 Each wheel weighs 10 kg and can be spun as fast as 100 Hz or 6,000 rpm.

-In order to determine the spacecraft's orbit and facilitate maneuvers, sixteen Sun sensors – eight primaries and eight backups – are placed around the spacecraft to calibrate solar direction relative to the orbiter's frame.
+In order to determine the spacecraft's orbit and facilitate maneuvers, 16 Sun sensors – eight primaries and eight backups – are placed around the spacecraft to calibrate solar direction relative to the orbiter's frame.
 Two star trackers, digital cameras used to map the position of catalogued stars, provide NASA with full, three-axis knowledge of the spacecraft orientation and attitude.
 A primary and backup Miniature Inertial Measurement Unit (MIMU), provided by Honeywell, measures changes to the spacecraft attitude as well as any non-gravitationally induced changes to its linear velocity.
 Each MIMU is a combination of three accelerometers and three ring-laser gyroscopes.
 These systems are all critically important to MRO, as it must be able to point its camera to a very high precision in order to take the high-quality pictures that the mission requires.
 It has also been specifically designed to minimize any vibrations on the spacecraft, so as to allow its instruments to take images without any distortions caused by vibrations.

 Cost

-The total cost of the Mars Reconnaissance Orbiter through the end of its prime mission was $716.6 million.
+The total cost of the MRO through the end of its prime mission was $716.6 million.
 Of this amount, $416.6 million was spent on spacecraft development, approximately $90 million for its launch, and $210 million for 5 years of mission operations.
 Since 2011, MRO's annual operations costs are, on average, $31 million per year, when adjusted for inflation.
+The MRO's science budget has, like other long term missions, been declining, leading to reduced science activity.